 There are things that are a bit nasty and difficult to arrange if you want to live in Thailand, especially getting a work permit, but when we are talking about anything that has to do with practical things like finding an apartment or even if you plan on having a business over here and need assistance with creating or optimizing your website so it gets a lot of people visiting it there is this popular Thailand Web Design company that can help you.

 The three major telecommunication companies in Thailand are True Move, dtac and AIS.
-Their prices and services are almost identical and it doesn’t really matter which one you choose they are all great value for western standards and you have connection anywhere in Thailand, not just in major cities but also on the islands, the plains and villages.
-I’m at dtac and totally happy, I never had any problems with them and everything works fine.
+Their prices and services are almost identical and it doesn’t really matter which one you choose, they are all great value for western standards and you have connection anywhere in Thailand, not just in major cities but also on the islands, the plains and villages.
+I’m with dtac and totally happy, I never had any problems with them and everything works fine.

 How to get a SIM Card

 All these three companies have service centers all over Thailand, especially in shopping malls where you can buy a SIM card for about 100 Baht plus top up how much you like.